simularium/simularium-website/README.md

 2. Push changes to that branch
 3. Make sure `npm run typeCheck`, `npm run test` and `npm run lint` all exit without errors.
 4. Make a PR back to master using template, include screen shots for visual changes.
 Request reviews from Megan, Dan, Eric, Blair.
 If your change is implementing a design add Lisa S too.
+5. Merge after at least 1 approval, but for complex changes, ideally 2.

 ### Structure